 Action Point: Encourage continuous improvement

-Periods of uncertainty can actually be fertile ground for radical ideas from employees, so it is important to continue to encourage suggestions and feedback via an employee engagement survey.
+Periods of uncertainty and change can be fertile ground for radical ideas from employees, so it is important to continue encouraging suggestions and feedback via an employee engagement survey.
 This could include a section on how to improve employee engagement ideas to ensure that the company’s thinking is aligned with its employees’ needs.

 Action Point: Offer strategy updates

-It’s understandable that companies have gone into survival mode, but messaging on how the business is still striving to reach its goals will reassure employees that they work for a successful company and will improve staff engagement.
-Employee engagement software will provide a helpful newsfeed for company updates.
+It’s important to remember that hybrid workers may feel disconnected from the usual office communication flow.
+Regular messaging on how the business is still striving to reach its goals will reassure employees that they work for a successful company and improve staff engagement.
+An employee engagement app will provide a helpful newsfeed for company updates.

 Company values must be maintained and, indeed, given even higher prominence to improve employee engagement.
-According to the Chartered Management Institute, emphasising the company’s values to employees is an essential part of leading the workforce through tough times.
+According to the Chartered Management Institute, emphasising the company’s values to employees is essential to leading the workforce through tough times and new working arrangements.

 Values are demonstrated by everyone in a company, but the leaders are the role models.
-Senior managers have to engage in rational thinking, particularly in times of crisis.
-For frontline workers, communication from the senior leadership team is vital.
+Senior managers must engage in rational thinking, particularly in times of change.
+For hybrid workers, communication from the senior leadership team is vital.
 A channel such as an employee engagement app can help communicate the company’s values and establish how important they are in supporting everyone to stay safe and well.

 In essence, leaders have to act like governments by assessing the available scientific and medical advice and deciding how best to implement a strategy to protect the business, its employees and its customers.
-It’s crucial to have clear messaging around that strategy, including steps on how to improve staff engagement.
+It’s crucial to have clear messaging around that strategy, including steps on ways to improve employee engagement.